djcooke/compendium/_eo_041_enemies/hoarhound.md

     description: "huge untelegraphed pointblank AoE; inflicts stun (5s); can be LoSed.
 Fully shielding damage will NOT block the stun"
   - name: Ecliptic Bite
-    potency: 150% of max HP
+    potency: 5000
-    type: Unique
+    type: Physical
-    description: "used on players stunned by Abyssal Cry"
+    description: "used on players stunned by Abyssal Cry; explicit instant death (150% of max HP) if still stunned when it lands"
 notes:
   - "You'll be safe from Ecliptic Bite if the stun from Abyssal Cry wears off before the Hoarhound reaches you.
 This generally will only happen in pit